manu-chroma/blog/_posts/2017-08-26-gsoc-output.md

 Some of the major challenges along the way:

 - CWL User guide is rich but the codebase is relatively less documented.
-The major challenge was to a lot of stuff figure myself and how a lot of code is interacting.
+A major challenge was to figure a lot of stuff  myself and how a lot of code is interacting.
 [Michael](https://github.com/mr-c) was quite helpful and very responsive to queries.
 Going through testing code also helped.
 - Strings needed to be handled correctly: differentiating between binary strings and ASCII/Unicode strings.
 Discussed this issue in two of the weekly posts: [1](https://manu-chroma.github.io/blog/gsoc/'17/2017/06/19/week-3.html), [2](https://manu-chroma.github.io/blog/gsoc/'17/2017/07/03/week-5.html)
 - Dependency upgrade: Getting Apache Avro working under Python 3 runtime turned out to be a big challenge: [issues/524](https://github.com/common-workflow-language/cwltool/issues/524)
 - Fixing failing conformance was also a challenge, but an interesting one.
 Even though conformance tests cover less than half codebase of what unit tests do, they helped uncover a lot of subtle and integration testing bugs while porting.